Monday 2 March 2015

 PS: You can download the source code for that software from our server here.

 Often I am asked how to take photos of the Northern Lights.
 How does one need to set up a camera to be successful?
-The answer to this question implies the suitability of a specific camera to the job.
-There are, of course, other considerations as well, but here I want to concentrate on the three main parameters that determine how sensitive the camera is to light, i.e. ISO sensitivity, exposure time, and aperture.
+There are, of course, other considerations as well, but here I want to concentrate on the main parameters that determine how sensitive the camera is to light.
+If your camera can operate using the values given in the chart below, you will be able to photograph the aurora.

-For nighttime photography of the sky, where focus is at infinity, the aperture should be set to the widest possible value.
+For nighttime photography of the sky, the camera needs to let in as much light as possible.
+Therefore start by setting the aperture as widely open as possible.
 Apertures are given as ratios like f/2.8.
 The aperture is largest, when the so-called f-number is smallest.
-For instance, an aperture of f/2.0 will let twice as much light onto the camera sensor as an aperture of f/2.8.
+For instance, an aperture of f/2.0 will let more light onto the camera sensor than an aperture of f/2.8.
+In other words, start by choosing the smallest f-number.

-But lowering the ISO value implies increasing exposure time to catch the same amount of light.
-For instance, an exposure time of 4 seconds at ISO 400 is the same as an exposure time of 2 seconds at ISO 800.
+Next, you have to balance between exposure time and ISO value, which are directly coupled together for a fixed aperture.
+For the same scene, doubling ISO requires halving exposure time, or halving ISO requires doubling exposure time.
+For example, an exposure time of 4 seconds at ISO 400 is the same as an exposure time of 2 seconds at ISO 800.

-However, one cannot, for two reasons, increase exposure time arbitrarily.
-First, if the Northern Lights are really active and fast moving, one needs to keep the exposure time as low as possible in order to freeze the motion as well as possible.
-Otherwise the image is just a large blurry blob of green light.
+Also for exposure time there are upper limits.
+First, if the Northern Lights are really active and fast moving, one needs to keep the exposure time as low as possible, otherwise all the motion will make the northern lights in the photo look very blurry without any structure.

 The diagram above (click it for a larger version) will help with this balancing act.
-The dashed horizontal lines at the top give the maximum exposure time according to the above rule for a number of popular focal lengths.
-Check where your lens reaches its limit here at its most zoomed out setting.
+The dashed horizontal lines at the top give the maximum exposure time that will keep the stars as dots for a number of popular focal lengths.
+Check where your lens reaches its limit here at its widest field of view (shortest focal length).

 Next, choose the diagonal line with the f-number of your widest possible aperture.
 Then you can move along this line to see which combination of ISO values and exposure times to start with when photographing the Northern Lights.

-For example, if your lens is a 24mm f/1.4 on a full-frame camera, then you can go to a maximum exposure time of 20 seconds, and an exposure time of 4 seconds at ISO 400 or 2 seconds at ISO 800 would work fine.
+For example, if your lens is a 28mm f/2.8 on a full-frame camera, then you can go to a maximum exposure time of 15 seconds, and an exposure time of 4 seconds at ISO 1600 or 2 seconds at ISO 3200 would work fine.

 The photo above was taken at only 0.5 seconds exposure time at ISO 800 using a 24mm f/1.4 lens.
 This shows that the graph is not a definite rule.
 The graph provides a starting point, meaning if you set your camera using these values, you will succeed taking photos of the Northern Lights.
 But if the lights are bright, you might get away with shorter exposure times or lower ISO values, thus you can freeze faster motion or get less sensor noise.